cindykhin/472_Assignment1/README.md

 3. Run every cell of assignment1.ipynb from top to bottom.
     - When prompted, copy path of datasets on your computer and paste them in the user input.
 This will load the datasets in the Jupyter Notebook.
     - When prompted, enter path on your computer in which you desire to store the images/gifs for each dataset.
+## How to enable Grphviz

+1. Find the path to the Graphviz bin folder.
+This is usually located in `C:\Program Files (x86)\Graphviz2.38\bin` or `C:\Program Files\Graphviz\bin`, depending on your installation.

+2. Open the Start menu and search for "Environment Variables".

+3. Click on "Edit the system environment variables".

+4. Click on the "Environment Variables" button.

+5. Under "System Variables", scroll down and find the "Path" variable.
+Click on "Edit".

+6. Click on "New" and add the path to the Graphviz bin folder.

+7. Click "OK" on all the windows to close them.

+8. Restart your Jupyter Notebook and try running the code again.

+Let me know if this helps!